On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: Conclusions and outlook

 Another class of deformations, which could provide $\mathcal{N}=2$ supersymmetric solutions to five-loop RG flow equation in our renormalization scheme, are $\lambda$-deformed $SU(n)/U(n-1)$ models.
 In our article we considered the cases of $n=2$ and $n=3$.
 In the $n=2$ case we checked that $\Delta\tilde{K}$ does not depend on the coordinates and found its almost complex structure \eqref{SU(2)_complex_structure}.
 This allowed us to calculate the K\"ahler potential \eqref{eq:TwoPotentials} for some convenient choice of coordinates, thus confirming that $\lambda$-deformed $SU(2)/U(1)$ model provides five-loop solution of the RG flow equation and possesses right amount of supersymmetry.

 For the $n=3$ case the situation is more involved.
 We have verified that the metric of the $\lambda$-deformed $SU(3)/U(2)$ model represents a solution to the five-loop RG flow equation, namely, that the invariant $\Delta\tilde{K}$ for this metric does not depend on the coordinates.
 Despite the presence of the constant $B$-field, it does not contribute to the metric $\beta$-function due to zero torsion and therefore the metric we found is suitable.
 However, we have not yet found the almost complex structure for arbitrary point of the target space manifold.
 To resolve this issue we can analyze these models fixing $\lambda=0$, which could represent some CFTs.
 These CFTs are presumably related to the conformal limit of the complete $T$-duals of the $\eta$-deformed $\mathbb{CP}^{n-1}$ models, what is well known for $n=2$.
-Let us now consider prospective open question connected to the problem we investigated in this work.
+Let us now consider prospective open questions connected to the problem we investigated in this work.

 An open question that remains is whether this result can be extended to the case of $\mathcal{N}=1$ supersymmetric sigma models, as well as to sigma models with non-supersymmetric target spaces.
 For $\mathcal{N}=1$ case the $\beta$-function is known up to four-loop order \cite{AlvarezGaume:1991bj} in the MS scheme, but the target space manifold is not necessarily K\"ahler.
-It is still zero at the two and three loop orders.
-For example, one could write the covariant metric redefinition corresponding the K\"ahler potential redefinition \eqref{eq:regul_scheme5} and \eqref{scheme_c_parameters} in real coordinates and see, how it alters the fourth loop contribution to the metric $\beta$-function.
+It is still zero at the second and third loop orders.
+For example, one could write the covariant metric redefinition corresponding to the K\"ahler potential redefinition \eqref{eq:regul_scheme5} and \eqref{scheme_c_parameters} in real coordinates and see, how it alters the fourth loop contribution to the metric $\beta$-function.

-Another interesting issue is to clarify the origin of the invariant $\Delta\tilde{K}$ \eqref{DeltatildeK} and to understand how it is related to the representation theory of the symmetry algebra of the model.
+Another interesting issue is clarifying the origin of the invariant $\Delta\tilde{K}$ \eqref{DeltatildeK} and understanding how it is related to the representation theory of the symmetry algebra of the model.
 In the present work, the invariants were verified explicitly by direct calculation in several special cases.
 Apparently, clarifying their origin would make it possible to determine whether these structures remain coordinate independent for arbitrary $\eta$- and $\lambda$-deformed $SU(n)/U(n-1)$ models.